 With one truly great lake, another body tied to American lore and an unrivaled Adirondack fishery, Central New York is arguably the heart of water recreation in the state.

-Anglers, paddlers and boaters soak in some of the most productive waters and scenic views New York has to offer here.
+Anglers, paddlers and boaters soak in some of the most productive waters and scenic views New York has to offer here, especially on the historic Erie Canal.
+Central New York is home to 98 miles of the legendary waterway, but that’s not all you’ll find here.

 Central New York’s Great Lake